elementary/website/docs/human-interface-guidelines.md

 ## Using Ellipses {#using-ellipses}

-The ellipsis character (…) is used in the interface for two primary reasons: informing the user of an additional required information and letting the user know text has been shortened.
+The ellipsis character (…) is used in the interface for two primary reasons: Informing the user of an additional required information and letting the user know text has been shortened.

 ### Additional Information {#additional-information}